yixuan/showtext/README.md

 However, the text with declared font may be displayed differently in different OS, which means that the appearance of graph created by `pdf()` is system dependent.
-If you unfortunately don't have the declared font in your system, you may not be able to see the text correctly at all.
+If you unfortunately do not have the declared font in your system, you may not be able to see the text correctly at all.

 In comparison, `showtext` package tries to solve this problem by